AdaCore/spark2014/docs/lrm/source/packages.rst

                    aspect shall be denoted by a name of an initialization_item of the Initializes aspect

-#.
-Each ``state_name`` referenced in Initial Condition Aspect shall
-   be initialized during package elaboration.

 .. centered:: **Static Semantics**

 #.
 An Initial_Condition aspect is a sort of postcondition for the elaboration